mitmedialab/MappingPoliceViolence-Scaper/README.md

 Make a copy of `app.config.template` and fill it in with your info.
 Rename it `app.config`.

-Running
+Process
 -------

-### Generating Story Counts and Seed Query
+### 1. Generate Story Counts and Seed Query

-Run `count-story-totals.py` to create `data/mpv-total-story-counts.csv`.
+Run `count-story-totals.py` to create `data/YEAR/mpv-total-story-counts.csv`.
 This file inclues a list of:
  * each victim's name
  * the total number of stories published from the sources in the time period
  * the number of stories from the sources that were about the victim in the time period